nordcloud/azure-pipelines-templates/README.md

 # azure-pipelines-templates

 Hi, 👋.
-This repository holds azure pipeline templates that can be reused in our projects.
+This repository holds azure pipeline templates that can be reused in your projects.

-## How to use ?
+## How to use the templates ?

 Documentation can be found in Microsoft pages: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops#passing-parameters.